janneengestoft/birc-project/README.md

 ### AU VPN

-To be able to connect to the cluster, you need to on the AU inernal network.
-You can do that by either physically being on campus, or by connecting to the AU network using VPN.
-To install VPN use the instructions [on this page](https://studerende.au.dk/it-support/vpn/).
-Before you can *use* the VPN, you need to also enable two-step verification.
+To be able to connect to the cluster, you need to on the AU internal network.
+You can do that by either physically being on campus or by connecting to the AU network using VPN.
+To install VPN, use the instructions [on this page](https://studerende.au.dk/it-support/vpn/).
+Before you can *use* the VPN, you also need to enable two-step verification.
 You can see how to do that on the same page.
-If you are not on phycally on campus, you need to activate your VPN before you can log in to the cluster.
-Your passworkd for VPN is the same as you use to log on to access Blackboard.
+If you are not physically on campus, you need to activate your VPN before you can log in to the cluster.
+Your password for VPN is the same as you use to log on to access Blackboard.

 ### Connecting to the cluster